Mastering Unity Game Development: From Prototype to Production

 Real-World Case Study: Pokémon GO

-Niantic’s Pokémon GO was built using Unity’s AR foundation and GPS systems, combining 3D rendering with real-world geospatial data2.
+Niantic’s Pokémon GO was built using Unity and custom AR and GPS systems, combining 3D rendering with real-world geospatial data2.
 This demonstrated Unity’s ability to scale globally while maintaining real-time performance on mobile devices.

 Key takeaways: